abhishekbaghel05/public/Creating_DAISY_files_using_google_cloud.md

     <property key="org.daisy.pipeline.tts.google.samplerate" value="24000"/>
   </config>
   ```
-10. The configuration properties can be changed as per the requirments.
+The configuration properties can be changed as per the requirments.
 You can refer to the [list of voices and languages](https://cloud.google.com/text-to-speech/docs/voices) supported by Google Cloud TTS.
+To know more refer to [TTS user guide](http://daisy.github.io/pipeline/Get-Help/User-Guide/Text-To-Speech/) of DAISY Pipeline 2.

-11. To know more refer to [TTS user guide](http://daisy.github.io/pipeline/Get-Help/User-Guide/Text-To-Speech/) of DAISY Pipeline.
+10. sss

 ## Converting an EPUB file to DAISY Audio
 1. Open DAISY Pipeline 2 sotware from the start menu